 Why are discretionary trusts considered to be foreign persons for land tax purposes?
 Because every beneficiary that can potentially benefit from the trust is deemed to have the maximum percentage interest in the income or assets of the trust that may potentially be distributed by the trustee to them.
 This covers all beneficiaries of the trust – not just those beneficiaries who are specifically named.
 Therefore, if any beneficiary is a foreign person, the trust will be considered foreign for land tax purposes.
 Depending on the definition of ‘beneficiary’ in your trust deed, this might include a British cousin, a company incorporated in Singapore that your uncle owns shares in or a foreign charity.

 What can I do to prevent Surcharge Land Tax from applying to my trust?

-If you fail to confirm changes to your trust with Revenue NSW by 31 December 2019, your discretionary trust may be assessed as a foreign trust and be liable for Surcharge Land Tax – a liability that would be applicable to both future and prior year land holdings.
+If you failed to amend your discretionary trust by 31 December 2020, your trust may be assessed as a foreign trust and be liable for Surcharge Land Tax – a liability that would be applicable to both future and prior year land holdings.

 Going forward, if you are planning to own or purchase residential land in NSW and you do not want to pay Surcharge Land Tax, you should check whether the terms of your discretionary trust deed exclude foreign beneficiaries in accordance with the requirement of the Act and if it does not, consider whether you should hold such property in a different trust that excludes foreign persons from being beneficiaries of the trust.

 Call us on 1300 654 590 if you are not sure whether your trust will be deemed to be a foreign beneficiary for Surcharge Land Tax purposes.